-Part of living life to the fullest extent is completely experiencing all that life has to offer.
+Part of living life to the fullest is completely experiencing all that life has to offer.
 After all, we cannot fully appreciate joy unless we have felt pain.
 We cannot fully experience love until we have lost.
 Experiencing the full range of good and bad is what gives life meaning and purpose.

-So whether you are in a period of thriving, or a time of just trying to survive, here is how to get a life and live it to the fullest.
+Whether you are in a period of thriving, or a time of just trying to survive, here is how to get a life and live it to the fullest.

 1. Take Care of Yourself

 “Take care of your body, it’s the only place you have to live”. –Jim Rohn

 If your body is falling apart, if you’re unhealthy and struggling with disease, you will never be able to live life fully.
 Taking care of yourself isn’t just about taking care of your body.
 It’s taking an integrative approach to your health and wellness.